HJFMilMed/scoopgpt/README.md

 > **Warning**
 > This button will only create Azure resources.
 You will still need to deploy the application by following the [deploy to Azure section](/docs/4-deploy-to-azure.md) to build and deploy the application using GitHub actions.

-Click on the appropriate Deploy to Azure button to deploy the Azure resources for the application within an environment suitable for your use case.
+Click the "Deploy to Azure" button to deploy Azure OpenAI to Azure Commercial.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FHJFMilMed%2Fscoopgpt%2Fmain%2Finfra%2Fmain.json)

+Click the "Deploy to Azure Gov" button to deploy Key Vault, App Service Plan, App Service, Cosmos DB, Document Intelligence, and Cognitive Search to Azure Gov.

 [![Deploy to Azure Gov](https://aka.ms/deploytoazuregovbutton)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FHJFMilMed%2Fscoopgpt%2Fmain%2Finfra%2Fmain.json)